How Many Newborn Clothes Do I Need?

 Are you thinking about going on a vacation with your newborn?
 Once you’ve checked with your pediatrician about the safest time to travel with your baby (which can be anytime between two weeks and three months of age), you’ll want to make sure you have these clothing items:1

 - Sun-blockers – Babies have sensitive skin that needs extra protection from the sun.
 Consider a wide-brimmed hat to protect your baby’s face and keep the sun out of their eyes.
-If you’re going to the beach, don’t forget a rashguard with UPF for extra sun protection.
+If you’re going to the beach, don’t forget a baby swimsuit or a rashguard with UPF for extra sun protection.

 - Lightweight cotton – While synthetic fibers can overheat your baby, cotton can help them stay cool and wick moisture away, so keep 3–4 sets of lightweight cotton outfits ready for the heat.